UCLGVenu/MResProject2/README.md

 transmission codes measure transmission through cell, varying voltage/wavelength.

 loop indicates that code loops over several wavelengths/voltages to give spectrum.
 Files without loop operate at one wavelength/V.

+Lumerical Simulation Files can be found in the Lumerical Folder.